huzeifa/starter-hugo-academic-sakina/content/project/class-7-mixtures-separation/index.md

 A. Use a medium flame to heat the solution.

 B﻿.
-Wear eye protection while heating to prevent eyes getting burnt from spitting of the solution during heating
+Wear eye protection while heating to prevent eyes getting burnt from spitting of the solution during heating.

 C﻿.
-Do not fill evaporating dish more than half full with solution
+Do not fill evaporating dish more than half full with solution.

 D﻿.
-If heating liquid in a tube, make sure open end of tube is not pointing towards anyone
+If heating liquid in a tube, make sure open end of tube is not pointing towards anyone.

-E. Always use tongs to hold or move hot things
+E. Always use tongs to hold or move hot things.

 F. When most of the liquid has evaporated, turn the burner off.
 Let the rest of the liquid evaporate more slowly.